-If you divide daikon radish into 3 part.
-The top part is sweeter than the bottom part.
+If you divide the daikon radish into 3 part, the top part is sweeter than the bottom.

-It’s the sweetest part. a little tough in texture.
-Best to make a salad and grated daikon radish for the topping.
+It’s the sweetest part and is a little tough in texture.
+This part is best used in a salad or as grated daikon radish for a topping.

 It is still sweet but not as sweet as the top part.
 The texture is crunchy but relatively soft.

-The bottom part of daikon radish has a little pungency in taste.
+The bottom part of a daikon radish has a little pungency in taste.
 It’s great for giving a kick to any dish.
-I like to grate it and eat with grilled fish.
+I like to grate mine and eat it with grilled fish.

-the leaf part is more nutritious than the root part.
-You definitely want yo take an advantage of it!
+The leaves are more nutritious than the root.
+You definitely want to take advantage of it!

 It has a bitterness and unique aroma.
-It might not be kid’s friendly.
-I don’t eat as raw because of its aroma.
+It might not be kid friendly.
+I don’t eat as raw because of it's aroma.
 To me, it’s similar to kale.
-My go-to recipe using leaf part of daikon radish is rice topping.
+My go-to recipe using leaf part of daikon radish is as a topping for rice.